-28 If someone loses capacity to manage their affairs in your jurisdiction, what is the procedure for managing them on their behalf?
+29 If someone loses capacity to manage their affairs in your jurisdiction, what is the procedure for managing them on their behalf?

-If someone loses the capacity to discern right and wrong due to any mental disability, the family court may order the commencement of guardianship upon the request of related parties.
-Acts of a person under guardianship may, in principle, be rescinded.
+If an individual loses capacity to discern right and wrong due to any mental disability, the family court may order the commencement of guardianship upon the request of related parties.
+Acts of an individual under guardianship may, in principle, be rescinded.

-If a person's capacity to appreciate right and wrong is severely insufficient due to any mental disability, the family court may order the commencement of curatorship upon the request of related parties.
-A person under curatorship must obtain the consent of his or her curator if he or she intends to do important acts such as borrowing money.
-If there is no consent, acts of a person under the curatorship may, in principle, be rescinded.
+If an individual's capacity to appreciate right and wrong is severely insufficient due to any mental disability, the family court may order the commencement of curatorship upon the request of related parties.
+An individual under curatorship must obtain the consent of his or her curator if he or she intends to do important acts, such as borrowing money.
+If there is no consent, acts of such individual may, in principle, be rescinded.